visualopsholdings/nodes-web/README.md

 The development process for all of this code used a normal Linux environment with the BOOST libraries and a C++ compiler.

-So on your Linux (or mac using Homebrew etc), get all you need:
+So on your Linux (or mac using Homebrew etc), get all you need: (These steps have been tested on Ubuntu 24.04 on a Pi5 and in a TG4 in AWS):

 ```
 sudo apt-get update